ArdaniahJ/XGBoost_Hyperparameter_Tuning_with_Simulated_Annealing/Project_Description.md

-# SVR and Simulated Annealing
+# XGBoost and Simulated Annealing

 [^1]: SRM principle addresses overfitting problem by balancing the model's complexity against its success at fitting the training data.
 This gives better results than empricial risk minimization (ERM).
 [^2]:  In SA, the temperature variable is used to simulate the annealing heating process.